jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 }
 ```

-Following the step outline in [Chapter Nine](../chapter09/syscall.h) about adding new system calls, `read` and `write` calls have been added to [arch/arm64/user/libc.c](code0/arch/arm64/user/libc.c) (TTY-side read to be implemented in the next section):
+Following the steps outline in [Chapter Nine](../chapter09/syscall.h) with respect to adding new system calls, `read` and `write` calls have been added to [arch/arm64/user/libc.c](code0/arch/arm64/user/libc.c) (TTY-side read to be implemented in the next slice):

 ```C
 extern long __read(int fd, char *buffer, unsigned long count);